LincaMarius/ISAP-1_Computer_Project/README.md

 ![ Figure 5 ](/Pictures/Figure5.png)

+### Separation of the Central Processing Unit subsystem

+I propose to separate the component blocks of the Central Processing Unit from the other blocks of the computer.

+Thus from figure 5 we will remove the following blocks and their associated control signals:
+- Address Select Switches,
+- Program / Run Selector + Deposit,
+- Date Select Switches,
+- Clock and Reset,
+- Address MUX,
+- 16 x 8 RAM,
+- Output Register
+- Binary Display.

 ## Improved design by adding possibility for Program Counter to be preset

 From the block diagram it can be seen that the Program Counter cannot be loaded with a desired value, thus we do not have the possibility to make jumps in the execution of the running programs.